Amber Rose: Personal life

+In 2020, Rose started selling pictures on OnlyFans.
+She said she wanted to do it earlier but was delayed because of her pregnancy.
+In October 2024, Rose earned $1,122,037 on OnlyFans and remains one of the highest paid creators on the platform.

+She has publicly identified as an atheist.

 Relationships

 Rose dated rapper Kanye West for two years, starting in 2008.

-She began dating rapper Wiz Khalifa in early 2011.
-The couple got engaged on March 1, 2012, and married on July 8, 2013.
-Their son was born in 2013.
+In 2013, she married rapper Wiz Khalifa and the two had a son together.
 Rose, Khalifa, and their son divided their time between homes in Los Angeles and Canonsburg, Pennsylvania.
 Rose filed for divorce from Khalifa on September 22, 2014, citing irreconcilable differences and planned to take full custody of their son.
 As of 2015, Rose and Khalifa have joint custody of their son.

-Rose dated Machine Gun Kelly in April 2015, they split up two months later.
+She briefly dated Machine Gun Kelly in 2015.
+In 2016, Rose dated NBA player Terrence Ross.

 Beginning in summer 2017, Rose was dating 21 Savage.
-As of March 2018, the couple have separated.
+As of March 2018, the couple was separated.

 In 2009, in regard to her sexual orientation, Rose stated, "I'm extremely open with my sexuality.
 I can be in love with a woman, I can be in love with a man.
 As far as humans go, I definitely find beauty in everybody, whether they're heavy-set, super-skinny, if they're white, black, Indian, Asian, Spanish.
 I can see beauty in anybody.
 If I see a woman and I think she's beautiful and I like her, and she likes me back we can definitely try to be in a relationship together."
-In 2016, Rose disclosed to guest Margaret Cho during an episode of her podcast Love Line with Amber Rose that she once dated a trans man.
+In 2016, Rose told guest Margaret Cho during an episode of her podcast Love Line with Amber Rose that she once dated a trans man.

-On April 3, 2019, Rose disclosed via an Instagram post that she is expecting a baby boy with Def Jam record label executive Alexander Edwards.
+On April 3, 2019, Rose announced on Instagram that she was expecting her second child with Def Jam executive Alexander "A.E."
+Edwards.
 In October 2019, Rose gave birth to a son.

 SlutWalk

-On October 3, 2015, Rose led the Los Angeles-based SlutWalk to honor all women who have been judged and demeaned for their sexual behavior.
-As part of the event, Rose spoke publicly about the instances of shaming she has experienced, specifically mentioning an incident at the age of 14, when a male classmate pulled his genitals out while in a closet with her playing the kissing game "seven minutes in heaven".
+In October 2015, Rose led the Los Angeles-based SlutWalk to honor all women who have been judged and demeaned for their sexual behavior.
+As part of the event, she spoke publicly about the instances of shaming she has experienced, specifically mentioning an incident at the age of 14, when a male classmate pulled his genitals out while in a closet with her playing the kissing game "seven minutes in heaven".
 Rose related that he tricked her into kneeling down in front of him, then threw open the closet door for all of their friends to see, suggesting oral sex had taken place.
 Rose grew visibly agitated while speaking about the bullying that followed, demonstrating for her audience the depth of the trauma the experience caused.
 Rose has since been associated with the event annually.